 Deliver effective service re-design through the development of the current workforce

 Support newly trained NHS professionals to work in primary and community care

 Recognising the differences and unique challenges at PCN level to tailor our approach and offers

 We work in partnership with the Pheonix Programme to support GPs working in Nottingham and Nottinghamshire.

 Our celebration of equality, diversity and inclusion

-We are committed to working in accordance with the Health Education England Diversity and Inclusion - Our Strategic Framework 2018-2022.
+We are committed to working in accordance with the NHS England Diversity and Inclusion - Our Strategic Framework 2018-2022.